 are the easiest to understand, and they are activities that divert your eyes off the road and onto something else.
 Such as reading a text or interacting with another passenger.

-involve taking your hands off the wheel to tend to other activities such as eating, drinking, or adjusting the radio.
+involve taking your hands off the wheel to engage in other activities, such as eating, drinking, or adjusting the radio.

 It can be things like daydreaming or taking your mind off driving.
 Many sources can lead to distracted driving.